 Gong Fu Cha (功夫茶) is a traditional Chinese tea ceremony.
 Concentrated amounts of tea leaf brew in small vessels for a short period.
 Translated, Gong Fu Cha means "making tea with skill".

 To brew tea Gong Fu style, we need a special Gongfu tea set.
 This set usually comprises a small teapot or gaiwan, little teacups, and a cha hai (also called gong dao bei) — at a bare minimum.
 Complete gong fu sets will also have tea utensils, like tea picks, brushes, strainers, and a Chinese tea table ('cha ban' or tea tray).
 While having a complete set isn't crucial, it does create a great tea aesthetic for enjoying mindful ceremonies.
 Another unique component of a gongfu set is a tea pet.

 What is a Tea Pet?

 Tea pets are small clay figurines that tea masters use during gong fu cha for various purposes.
 Some of these "pets" can even test water for the right temperature!
 Although primarily many use them as decoration, some enthusiasts also have them for good luck.

-The tea pets are commonly made out of yixing clay and come in the form of animals or various Chinese good luck symbols.
+The tea pets are usually made of yixing clay and come as animals or various Chinese good luck symbols.
 Many tea enthusiasts believe that tea, which has a soul, fills the tea pets with a soul.